 State Income Taxes in Maine

 The state of Maine does have an individual income tax.
-Like most states with income tax, it is calculated on a marginal scale whose range is from 5.80% to 7.15% for 2020.
+Like most states with income tax, it is calculated on a marginal scale whose range is from 5.80% to 7.15%.

 State Business Taxes in Maine